-Jim Rhoads is Professor of Political Science and the current Program Coordinator.
-He has been with Westminster College since 1992.
-His primary teaching responsibilities are in the areas of American Politics and Political Psychology.
+James C. Rhoads is Professor of Political Science and the current Department Chair.
+He also serves as the Chair of the Department of Criminal Justice Studies and Sociology.
+Rhoads has been with Westminster College since 1992.
+His primary teaching responsibilities are in the areas of American Politics, Political Psychology and Methodology.
 He also teaches courses that examine the relationship between popular culture and the political realm.
-Jim serves as faculty advisor to Westminster's Mock Convention (the 2nd oldest in the nation), a two-day campus-wide event that simulates a presidential nominating convention.
-Rhoads's research interest is in subjectivity.
-He is the past and current president of the International Society for the Scientific Study of Subjectivity and serves on the Editorial Board of Operant Subjectivity: The International Journal of Q Methodology.
-Rhoads has published numerous articles and has made well over 50 presentations at national or international conferences.
+Rhoads serves as Westminster's Pre-Law Advisor, as well as faculty advisor to Westminster's Mock Convention (the 2nd oldest in the nation), a two-day campus-wide event that simulates a presidential nominating convention.

 Courses Taught: